jschneider23/FullStackDemo/README.md

 ```python
 def trulyApplyFilters(info, numStrikes, rng):
 ```

 The first parameter, **info**, is a dictionary containing the underlying price of a certain symbol, and then either a dataframe for calls or a dataframe for puts, or a dataframe for both.  **numStrikes** and **rng** *(stands for range, since range is a keyword in python already)* are passed from the parent function it is used in, but are the exact same values inputted by the user in the UI.
 The code in this function will only run if the range value is **ITM, OTM, or NTM** and **numStrikes is not an empty string**.
 If these conditions are met, it will loop through the dataframe(s) in info manually and **drop any rows** representing contracts within the same expiration date group that **exceed the max numStrikes provided**.
 It then re-indexes the dataframes to ensure that they will still display properly in the Option Chain Modal.
 You can learn more about how this is done specifically by looking at the source code in the repository.

+#### Webscraping TD Ameritrade's Symbol Look Results for App's "Search By Name" Feature

+Stuff here

 #### Candlestick Chart Rendering and Timeframe Option Button onClick Events

-Displaying **price history candlestick charts** for a symbol to the user as well as allowing them to **select a timeframe option** *(for example, displaying a price history chart for TSLA over the past 3 months)* like they can do on trading websites or other applications was a key feature I wanted to include that definitely included a lot of challenges.
+Displaying **price history candlestick charts** for a symbol to the user as well as allowing them to **select a timeframe option** *(for example, displaying a price history chart for TSLA over the past 3 months)*, something most stock market websites and applications provide, was a key feature that needed to be included and created some troublesome issues.

-#### Webscraping TD Ameritrade's Symbol Look Results for App's "Search By Name" Feature
+##### Chart Processing, Creation, and Rendering

+**Originally** I planned on sending a dictionary/json to the flask server containing all necessary format settings, information, and price history data, and then using **canvas.js** to create and render this chart on the frontend when necessary.
+I had planned on handling this feature in this way throughout a decent portion of development as I thought it would be more efficient size-wise, while still being simple enough, than producing entire charts on the backend and then finding a way to send much larger data to the server to render.

+This turned out to be **too complex for the scenario and not worth the runtime saved, if any**.
+In addition, it was quite difficult to get anything to render properly as the JavaScript required to render the data sent didn't play well with the Jinja2 templating.
+The slight formatting difference between JavaScript json and Python dictionaries as well as the need to **manually format datetime units** generated a lot of messy, unmanageable, and ineffecient code.
+Even though it would require me to reconfigure the **stock_chart.py** module, I decided switching my approach entirely would be a lot more scaleable and workable than trying to force my original plan.

+##### Solution: Using Plotly to Create Temporary HTML Candlestick Chart Files on the Backend

+After some research, I found **Plotly** (which you can read more about [here](https://plotly.com/python/candlestick-charts/)) to be a great solution to all of my issues.
+I actually didn't need to change that much of the stock_chart.py module to format the data for the library.
+In terms of data-points, I just needed to provide datetimes in epoch format, which only required a dividing TDA's datetimes by 1000 to convert to seconds, and then a list of every open, high, low, and close.
+A candlestick chart figure object could then be created from this data, followed by easily updating its layout to add appropriate titles and axis labels, and then using **Plotly's IO library** to write the chart to its own html file using a **special filepath** format to allow for easy creation, identification, and deletion of a chart:
+<center>*frontend/graphs/graph<b>{symbol}{timeframe option (ex: "10d")}{true/false include ext hrs}</b>.html*</center>

+##### Timeframe Option Buttons null due to not Loading in DOM Before Setting onClick Events

+In order for the user to be able to access different time period charts, the Bootstrap card within the stock/index profile modal requires **buttons with onClick events to send a request to the server for that specific chart's html**.
+The charts can be accessed from two different pages, the **Home Page** and the **Movers Page**, via either **a direct symbol lookup POST** or **by clicking a symbol link**.
+I originally planned on sending these button elements with their onClick events the same way for both methods: **adding the elements and script at the same time as modal**.

+Unfortunately, when accessing the chart feature after submitting a direct lookup, only a few of these buttons would load in the DOM before the events would all try to be set.
+The **1d, 3d, 5d, and 10d buttons** would exist in the DOM in time, but not any of the buttons beyond that, so while setting the onClick events would work for those, it would try to assign onClick events to **null elements**, even though the buttons would load right after that.
+This frustrated me for a while, as I even made sure to try including **window.onload** to solve the issue, but nothing I tried as a workaround in JavaScript seemed to have any effect.
+Eventually, after overthinking the problem for a extensive amount of time, I came up with a much more straightforward and simplistic approach to this feature.

+##### Solution: Add the Button Elements into the Hidden Lookup Modal as Part of the Page at Load

+Adding the two groups of buttons with unique ids into the **home.html** template directly was a much easier solution.
+These buttons exist in the modal that only appears after submitting a direct symbol lookup into the form on the page, so they don't take up any space on the page when navigating to it through a standard GET request.
+When the form is submited, the function that adds the script to immediately load the modal **will also have the necessary JavaScript to add the onClick events** to the buttons with corresponding ids.
+Since the buttons already exist in the DOM, there are no null buttons, and the events are added successfully.
+Each button can now appropriately tell the server to create and load a chart's html to the modal for the user to see.

 ### What did I learn and/or gain from this experience?
 Answer placeholder